grpc/proposal/A66-otel-stats.md

 servers.

-A CallTracer needs to know the channel's target in the canonical form, and the full qualified method name for filling in the attributes needed on the metrics.
+A CallTracer needs to know the channel's target in the canonical form, and the fully qualified method name for filling in the attributes needed on the metrics.
 Similarly on the server-side, the `ServerCallTracer` needs to know the method of the incoming call.
 Depending on the implementation details, the method may be propagated as part of the initial metadata.